Model guide · CR-V

 As an Amazon Associate we earn from qualifying purchases.
 This means we may earn a commission, at no extra cost to you, on products you buy through links on this page.

 The check engine light on a Honda CR-V can be triggered by anything from a loose gas cap to a misfire or, on newer turbo models, a fuel-in-oil issue.
-The CR-V is one of the most popular and reliable SUVs around, but each generation has its own typical faults.
+The CR-V (often written “CRV” without the hyphen) is one of the most popular and reliable SUVs around, but each generation has its own typical faults.
 The main Honda check engine light guide covers the basics; this one is CR-V-specific.

 Steady light vs flashing light